jacobaloysious/ExtendedDotNetContols/README.md

 ============

 By using `ExtendedListBox` class.
-The user gets a `call back` evey time the user scrolls Horizontally.
+The user gets a `call back` evey time the user scrolls Vertically.

 The Callback method request for the `index` of the `List` that is about to be displayed in the UI.